 Not Covered: When Fire Damage Is Excluded

-The key difference between covered and not-covered fires comes down to your intent and your policy's exclusions.
-Accidental, external and criminal fires all fall under comprehensive.
-Fires you caused, or fires that resulted from an excluded use, aren't covered.
+Whether a fire claim is covered comes down to intent and your policy's exclusions.
+Accidental, external and criminal fires fall under comprehensive.
+Fires you caused or fires resulting from an excluded use aren't covered.

 Fire damage is only covered if you carry comprehensive coverage.
 Liability-only policies pay for damage you cause to others but won't cover fire damage to your own vehicle.
 Comprehensive is required by most lenders, and optional if you own your car outright — but without it, any fire loss comes out of your pocket.
 If you live in a wildfire-prone state like California, Oregon or Colorado, check your declarations page for any wildfire-related exclusions.